 Each 10-day adventure includes:

-12 days total including 2 travel days and 10 days on the program
+10 days on the program

 Travel from the Sacramento, CA area

-2 days of training at Base Camp
+2 days of education and training at Base Camp

-Personal training and mentoring in wildlife science
+Personal mentoring in wildlife science

-In depth training in wildlife skills
+In depth instruction in wildlife skills

-Backpacking equipment, all FOOD, and supplies – we feed our student researchers well and are able to accommodate most food restrictions.
+We feed our student researchers well and are able to accommodate most food restrictions

 8 days of guided backpacking and wildlife science on the PCT